 What is conflict?

-Conflict can range from small disagreements between you and your partner to arguments to physical fights.
-Conflict can also look like uncomfortable silence, anger and hostility.
+Conflict can range from disagreements that you can’t sort out to strong verbal arguments to physical fights.
+Conflict can also be uncomfortable silence, anger and hostility.

-Conflict happens in relationships – it’s normal.
+Conflict happens in relationships – it’s natural.
 The important thing is how you handle it.

 Why conflict management is important for families

 Constructive conflict management is good for you, your relationship and your children.

 When you and your partner talk through your differences and come up with solutions you can both live with, you’re both likely to feel more positive, happy and supported.
 Your relationship is likely to be stronger too.